txus/terrorvm/README.md

 These basic types are objects themselves (of type `Object`).
-They are the prototype for any objects of their own kind, and are provided with all the functionality that those objects will need -- this is done in the [prelude][prelude], I'll explain what this is a bit further ahead.
+They are the prototype for any objects of their own kind, and are provided with all the functionality that those objects will need -- this is done in the preludes ([alpha][alpha] and [beta][beta]), I'll explain what those are a bit further ahead.

 Objects are simply collections of slots that may contain any kind of object.